nicfv/Me/docs/blog/posts/2024-01-02-website-updates.md

 ### Embedding Posts

 Even with an Instagram account, I still would like my own website for my photography.
 I considered getting the image permalinks off Instagram to use as image sources, but one thing that Instagram allows you to do is simply embed their posts.
 This is perfect, since it will allow people to like and comment on my photos directly from my website.
 But if you have Instagram, I leave an exercise to the reader.
-Log in to [instagram.com](https://www.instagram.com/) and copy the embed code of one of your posts, and paste it in Notepad.
+Log in to [instagram.com](https://www.instagram.com/) and copy the embed code of one of your posts, and paste it into Notepad.
 How long is it?

 > It's HTML code nearly 7,000 characters long!